-- 8.37 The Historic Environment Advisor has reviewed the archaeological trial trenching report and has requested a condition requiring further investigation of the whole site prior to any development commencing on site as the development is likely to have an impact on heritage assets.
-The condition will ensure any archaeological remains are analysed, recorded and published and any significant remains are preserved on site. - 8.38 The Heritage Report submitted with the application has addressed the heritage assets on site and nearby and the Conservation Officer agreed there is negligible impact on the setting of Balls Park and its Registered Landscape.
+8.38 The Historic Environment Advisor has reviewed the archaeological trial trenching report and has requested a condition requiring further investigation of the whole site prior to any development commencing on site as the development is likely to have an impact on heritage assets.
+The condition will ensure any archaeological

+- remains are analysed, recorded and published and any significant remains are preserved on site. - 8.39 The Heritage Report submitted with the application has addressed the heritage assets on site and nearby and the Conservation Officer agreed there is no harm to heritage assets or their settings.
 In addition, the design and layout will make a positive contribution to the character and appearance of the Hertford Conservation Area.
 The statutory duty under section 72(1) of the Planning (Listed Building and Conservation Areas) Act 1990 of ensuring the proposal preserves or enhances the character and appearance of the conservation has been met and is in accordance with Policy HA4 of the District Plan.
 This carries positive weight.